mauriciopoppe/blog/site/content/notes/learning-japanese.md

 * **Understanding Japanese content in videos** - I am using my own Chrome extension called [Subtitle Insights](https://mauriciopoppe.github.io/SubtitleInsights/), to get smart AI insights and translations while watching videos.
 My current setup involves enabling the overlay where I attempt to read the sentence (in Kanji and Kana) without the translation enabled (which I disable to force myself to practice reading and recalling content that I learned).
-If I want a translation of the sentence I can see that in the extension sidebar.
+If I want a translation of the sentence, I can see it in the extension sidebar.
-  If there's a part of the sentence that I don't understand then I read the "insights" which explain parts of the grammar.
+  If there's a part of the sentence that I don't understand, I read the "insights" which explain parts of the grammar.
   I configured the extension to use this system prompt:

 ```